mrlynn/lightninghire-support/NEXT_STEPS.md

-# Lightning Hire Support Portal - Next Steps
+# LightningHire Support Portal - Next Steps

-This document outlines the next steps to complete the implementation of the Lightning Hire Support portal.
+This document outlines the next steps to complete the implementation of the LightningHire Support portal.

 ## Completed Components